Glasgow Prestwick Airport: 2010s

 In 2015, Glasgow Prestwick Airport was shortlisted as a potential UK Spaceport, as part of the British commercial spaceport competition.
 In June 2019, the Scottish government announced that it was putting the airport up for sale.
 Bidders would be expected to commit to maintaining and developing aviation operations and employment.

+In July 2018, then-president of the United States Donald Trump arrived at the airport after a meeting with Elizabeth II for a weekend "private visit".

 2020s

 In February 2021, the Scottish government announced that a preferred bidder had been selected to buy the airport.
 The unnamed bidder was believed to be a European transport infrastructure investor.
 However, the Scottish government announced in December 2021 that the bid had been rejected, and that the sale would not proceed.
 The airport would consequently remain in public ownership, but the government stated it was committed to "returning it to the private sector at the appropriate time and opportunity."
 As of January 2023, no private investor has been found yet but there was ongoing debate if the airport is financially viable or will require further loans from the government.

+In July 2025, 47th president of the United States Donald Trump again visited the airport for a 5-day "private visit" to Turnberry and later on his Trump International Golf Links, Scotland where he opened a second course.

+The airport has come under scrutiny by politicians and pressure groups due to its links with the Israeli Air Force and United States Air Force.
+This has led to a ban of all Israeli air force aircraft following the Gaza war.
+In January 2026, following the use of Prestwick Airport during the removal of the captain of the Marinera, which had been seized and anchored in the Moray Firth, co-leader of the Scottish Greens, Ross Greer, accused the First Minister of Scotland, John Swinney, of "sitting on his hands" and allowing this to happen.
+Calls for a ban have increased since the start of the 2026 Iran war, including a protest at the airport.